Tunneling conductance in superconducting junctions with $p$-wave unconventional magnets breaking time-reversal symmetry: Introduction

 In this paper, we investigate the tunneling conductance in superconducting junctions with PUMs.
 We adopt the model Hamiltonian of PUMs with time-reversal symmetry breaking suggested in Ref.\ \cite{hellenes2024P}.
-Here, we focus on the junction along the $y$-direction in the low transparency limit.
+For using this Hamiltonian, we adopt the tight-binding model to focus on the spin structure of PUMs at the interface, and we choose the junction along the $y$-direction in the low transparency limit.
 For spin-singlet and spin-triplet SC junctions preserving time-reversal symmetry, although the range of the transverse momentum that contributes to tunneling conductance is restricted by the spin-split feature on the Fermi surface in PUMs, the line shape of the tunneling conductance is not qualitatively affected by the PUM order.
-In the helical $p$-wave SC junction, the tunneling conductance is asymmetric for $eV$ with the bias voltage $V$ owing to the lack of helical edge states contributing to the conductance caused by the spin-split feature of the Fermi surface in PUM.
+In the helical $p$-wave SC junction, the tunneling conductance is asymmetric for $eV$ with the bias voltage $V$ owing to the missing of helical edge states contributing to the conductance caused by the spin-split feature of the Fermi surface in PUM.
 In chiral $d$ and chiral $p$-wave SC junctions, the spin-resolved tunneling conductance has a different value for spin sectors caused by the time-reversal symmetry breaking in superconductors.
 Our calculations based on Ref.\ \cite{hellenes2024P}, taking account of the time-reversal symmetry breaking, qualitatively reproduce the behavior of the tunneling conductance obtained by the simplified model in Ref.\ \cite{maeda2024}.

 The construction of this paper is as follows.
 In Sect.\ II, we show the model Hamiltonian and the procedure for the calculation of the tunneling conductance in PUM/SC junctions.
-In Sect.\ III, we demonstrate the tunneling conductance and the momentum-resolved one for spin-singlet and spin-triplet pair potentials including helical $p$-wave and chiral $d$ and $p$-wave superconductivity.
+In Sect.\ III, we demonstrate the tunneling conductance and the momentum-resolved one for spin-singlet and spin-triplet pair potentials, including helical $p$-wave and chiral $d$ and $p$-wave superconductivity.
 In Sect.\ IV, we conclude this work.